 Yeah really.
 Thanks, from all of us.

-And a little post script from Ula Majewski until she notices and asks to take it down, “Amazing times, heartbreaking times, fall on the ground laughing times.
+And a little post script from Ula Majewski, “Amazing times, heartbreaking times, fall on the ground laughing times.
 And times when the whole world just stopped and you just realised what lucky bastards we are to have the privilege of walking through these places that exist absolutely beyond the adequacy of the english language.”